 Weather conditions are unpredictable and will add to the challenge

-The good news is that you have more than four months to increase your fitness, strengthen your cardiovascular system and prepare for this trek.
+The good news is that you have time to increase your fitness, strengthen your cardiovascular system and prepare for this trek.
 We will help you do so by sending out our Grasp The Fitness training regime.
 We are committed to helping you expand your comfort zone, all you need to do is to keep a positive mental attitude.
 Here are some factors that will help you make it to the summit:

 We will have a 1 guide to 3 hikers ratio on summit day, this ensures that everyone has sufficient support